apatriarca/SFND_2D_Feature_Tracking/WriteUp.md

 *Implement descriptors BRIEF, ORB, FREAK, AKAZE and SIFT and make them selectable by setting a string accordingly.*

+I used an `if/else` statement to decide between the variour `FeatureDetector` instances.
+I used the default arguments for all the constructors.

 ## MP.5 Descriptor Matching

 *Implement FLANN matching as well as k-nearest neighbor selection.
 Both methods must be selectable using the respective strings in the main function.*